hadar-co/kubeconform/Readme.md

 ### Limits of Kubeconform validation

-`Kubeconform`, in similar to `kubeval`, only validates manifests using the OpenAPI specifications.
-There are some additional server-side validations that are not part of the OpenAPI specifications and preformed by the Kubernetes controllers.
+`Kubeconform`, similar to `kubeval`, only validates manifests using the official Kubernetes OpenAPI specifications.
+The Kubernetes controllers still perform additional server-side validations that are not part of the OpenAPI specifications.
 Those server-side validations are not covered by `Kubeconform` (examples: [#65](https://github.com/yannh/kubeconform/issues/65), [#122](https://github.com/yannh/kubeconform/issues/122), [#142](https://github.com/yannh/kubeconform/issues/142)).
-You can use a 3rd-party tool or the `kubectl --dry-run=server` command to fill the missing gap.
+You can use a 3rd-party tool or the kubectl --dry-run=server command to fill the missing (validation) gap.

 ### Installation